wireapp/roman/README.md

 Go to your Team Settings page and navigate to _Services_ tab.
 Add this `service_code` and enable this service for your team.
 Now your team members should be able to see your _Service_ when they open _people picker_ and navigate to _services_ tab.

-# Webhook
+### Webhook
+In case `url` was specified when creating the service webhook will be used.
 All requests coming from Wire to your Service's endpoint will have HTTP Header `Authorization` with value:
  `Bearer <service_authentication>`.
 Make sure you verify this value in your webhook implementation.
 Wire will send events to the `url` you speficied when creating the Service.
 Your webhook should always return HTTP code `200`

-# Websocket
+### Websocket
-In order to receive events via websocket connect to:
+In order to receive events via _Websocket_ connect to:
 ```
 wss://services.zinfra.io/proxy/await/`<app_key>`
 ```

-# Events that are sent from the Server to your endpoint (Webhook or Websocket)
+### Events that are sent from the Server to your endpoint (Webhook or Websocket)

 - `bot_request`: When bot is added to a conversation ( 1-1 conversation or a group)
 ```